 If you’ve never been to the Lakeland Christmas parade, or you’re wondering how to make it a little less stressful, here are some tips from our own experience and from our local readers.
 Plus a few frequently asked questions about the Christmas Parade in Lakeland FL.

-**IMPORTANT ROUTE CHANGE – the 2022 Lakeland Christmas Parade Route has been changed slightly and will turn on Kentucky to run along the east side of Munn Park.
-Christmas Parade Map is below.**
+**IMPORTANT ROUTE CHANGE – the 2023 Lakeland Christmas Parade Route has been changed due to road construction.
+2023 Christmas Parade Map is below.**

 - Where is the Lakeland Christmas Parade?

 - What is the best place to sit for the Lakeland Christmas Parade?